iterative/dvc.org/content/docs/user-guide/experiment-management/sharing-experiments.md

 storage https://remote.dvc.org/get-started-experiments
 ```

-_Q: What about neither, `cache: false` objects, and objects tracked both by DVC
-and Git?_

 ## Uploading experiments to remotes

 You can upload an experiment and its files to both remotes using `dvc exp push`